iinsertNameHere/catnap/README.md

 </div>
 <br>

-## What is Catnip
+## 🌿 What is Catnip

-I created Catnip as a playful, simple system-information **concatenation** tool using **nim**.
+I created Catnip as a playful, simple system-information **concatenation** tool using `nim👑`.
 It is quite **customizable** and has possibilities to alter the names and colors of the statistics.
 In the future, I also intend to add more distribution logos.
 Feel free to contribute to the project at any time.

-> #### Execution Time
+> #### ⏱️ Execution Time
 > *Around **0.0008** seconds on my laptop*

-### Displayed Statistics
+### 📊 Displayed Statistics
 - username
 - hostname
 - system uptime